Ready to try acrylic painting but not sure where to start? Or maybe you have already started painting but just need a few pointers.

 13. Sign and date your artwork….even your first attempts at painting.
 Signing your painting gives you a sense of ownership and makes you feel like the artist you are.

-Dating each peace gives you a reference point so you can look back and see how far your skills have grown over the years.
+Dating each piece gives you a reference point so you can look back and see how far your skills have grown over the years.

 14. Take pictures of your artwork.
 Pictures provide a visual record for yourself and can be used for social media posts, online portfolios and web pages.